Import pricelist or price breaks from a CSV file

-At CRM -> Pricelists -> Import from CSV it is possible to upload and update pricelists of items you sell, one pricelist at a time.
+At CRM -> Pricelists -> Import from CSV it is possible to upload and update pricelists (one pricelist at a time), or to upload and update price breaks for several stock items at a time.

 To use this functionality, the Tiered Pricing functionality has to be enabled at Settings -> System settings -> Professional functions -> Tiered pricing: Yes.